Americorps – FAQ

 How much is the education award?

-The education award amount depends on the type of position in which a member serves.
-Full-time members receive a full education award, while part-time members receive half of the amount and quarter-time members receive one-quarter of the amount.
+The education award amount depends on the type of position a member serves.
+Full-time members receive a full education award, which has the exact equivalent of a Pell Grant, and the part-time members receive half of the amount.
 For current figures, please visit: http://www.nationalservice.gov/programs/americorps/segal-americorps-education-award/amount-eligibility-and-limitations-education

 When do members get their education award?